Irvsp: to obtain irreducible representations of electronic states in the VASP: Installation and usage

 \section{Installation and usage}

 In this section, we will show how to install and use the \pgma~software package.
 This program is an open source free software package.
-It is released on Github under the Standard CPC licence, \url{http://cpc.cs.qub.ac.uk/licence/licence.html}, and it can be downloaded directly from the public code repository: \url{https://github.com/zjwang11/irvsp/blob/master/src\_irvsp\_v2.tar.gz}.
+It is released on Github under the GNU Lesser General Public License, \url{https://www.gnu.org/licenses/lgpl-3.0.html}, and it can be downloaded directly from the public code archive: \url{https://github.com/zjwang11/irvsp/blob/master/src\_irvsp\_v2.tar.gz}.